 Having completed my training challenges I am now on to the Twelve Formal Challenges roughly around the theme of the Labours of Hercules (or Heracles), which are generally grouped together as (my initial ideas are next to them):

-First Labour: (Slaying) the Nemean Lion - Strength Challenge - I have previously successfully completed the Hundred Press-Up Challenge so I am aiming for Two Hundred to complete this.
+First Labour: (Slaying) the Nemean Lion - Strength Challenge - the Hundred Press-Up Challenge.
+COMPLETED!!!

 Second Labour: (Slaying) the Lernaean Hydra - Four Elements Challenge: